manoharuss/cv/README.md

 This is a CV document created using Latex.
-Please refer to cv.pdf.
+Please refer to cv.pdf